HollowMan6/02239-Data-Security/authentication/README.md

 <!-- > (max 3 pages)
 > This section should provide a short introduction to the specific problem of password based authentication in client/server systems and analyse the problems relating to password storage (on the server), password transport (between client and server) and password verification. -->

-To utilize the printing service, the user must authenticate themselves with the server using their username and associated password.
-The client-side enrollment process is not implemented; instead, test user credentials are added to the database prior to initiating the service.
-If a user attempts to use the service without authentication, the server will respond with a corresponding message instructing the client to authenticate first.
+The databased is provisioned with a testuser and its password to test the application.
+Moreover, the server manages the user authentication using _printer.authenticate()_ primitive which takes users' username and password hash.
+If the printer service is tried to be accessed prior authentication, an error message is returned to user.

-Upon successful authentication, a related session is established, and the server issues a unique string as a access token to the client.
-This session remains valid for a defined period.
-During this time, the client can access the print service using the provided access token, without the need for reauthentication.
-When the session expires or if the user performs stop or restart operations, reauthentication is required to continue usage.
+If the authentication is successful, the server creates a session for the user an issues a unique string as a access token to the client using UUID and session time.
+Whilst token's limited time validity,  the client can access the print service by calling each API and providing the access token in the request, without the need for reauthentication.
+Reauthentication is required only in case user performs stop or restart operations or when user's session expires.

 ### Password Storage

+For our implementation we opted to

 For an authentication system, two fundamental components are necessary: an authentication secret and a secure method of storage.
 In our case, the authentication secret comprises the user's username and password.
 To use these credentials securely, the server must be able to store and retrieve them, associating each password with the respective user.
 Storing the client's password in plain text is not advisable, as it exposes a vulnerability in case of storage compromise.
 Instead, the password is hashed, preventing the attacker from retrieving the original password from the hashed string.
 To further enhance security against attacks like dictionary or rainbow table attacks, the password is hashed together with a unique salt before being saved.